SunitRoy2703/Tensorflow-lite-kotlin-samples/README.md

  - [ ] Maintaining the Apps

  ## Contribute ❤️
- You can just create new a [new issue](https://github.com/SunitRoy2703/Tensorflow-lite-samples-kotlin/issues/new), mail me at iamsunitroy03@gmail.com
+ You can just create new a [new issue](https://github.com/SunitRoy2703/Tensorflow-lite-samples-kotlin/issues/new) or mail me at iamsunitroy03@gmail.com